ComputerScienceHouse/WebDrink-2.0/docs/API.md

 WebDrink API
 ------------

-WebDrink is powered by a RESTful JSON API.
-All operations you can perform with WebDrink can be done through the API.
-The one exception is dropping drinks, which is accomplished by communicating with the drink server directly (via websockets) in WebDrink.
-Authentication is provided either via Webauth (for WebDrink and other web clients running on CSH systems) or an API key included in the request (for other drink clients, such as mobile apps).
+WebDrink is powered by a RESTful(-ish) JSON API.
+All operations you can perform with WebDrink can be done through the API, including drink dropping! ~~The one exception is dropping drinks, which is accomplished by communicating with the drink server directly (via websockets) in WebDrink.~~ Authentication is provided either via Webauth (for WebDrink and other web clients running on CSH systems) or an API key included in the request (for other drink clients, such as mobile apps).
 API keys can be viewed/generated from WebDrink.
 To authenticate with an API key, add the following parameter to your request:

 Attribute | Value
 ---|---